jdoluwasanmi/jenkins/README.md

 launch method - launch agent via ssh host verification stratey - non verify verification strategy availablity - keep agent available as much as possible

+now validate ..with a freestyle project go to configure - build step - execute shell

+you can also try with pipeline